Ledger-Donjon/ledger-donjon.github.io/_posts/2020-05-10-coldcard-pin-code.md

 Our attack is not applicable to every use of the ATECC508A.
 In particular, we are not able to retrieve a data slot declared as a P-256 private key.
 Many IoT applications relies on those P-256 keys and can still be considered somewhat safe.
 Additionally, this circuit is now considered deprecated and use of its successor - the ATECC608 - is recommended by Microchip for new designs.

-## Disclosure
+## Responsible disclosure

 Our research lab found the ATECC508A vulnerability in May 2019.
 The full details of our attack has been shared with Microchip in June 2019 to help them improve their design and fix those issues.
 As this is a hardware flaw which requires a silicon change, the process of fixing it can be much longer than patching a software vulnerability, and we agreed to give Microchip extra time to plan a new silicon release.
 Microchip has been really cooperative and we had constructive discussions, we feel they are really willing to improve the security of their solutions.
-Coinkite and Shiftcrypto manufacturers have been noticed about the vulnerability as well.
+Coinkite manufacturer has been noticed about the vulnerability as well.

 ## References